WebOfTrustInfo/rwot11-the-hague/advance-readings/Identity and Trust in a Co-operative Ecosystem.md

 [^14]: Linux Foundation, (May 2020.)
 Introducing the Trust over IP Foundation Whitepaper, https://trustoverip.org/wpcontent/uploads/sites/98/2020/05/toip_introduction_050520.pdf
 [^15]: The Open Group Architectural Framework: https://www.opengroup.org/togaf
 [^16]: Capgemini Integrated Architecture Framework: http://architectureportal.org/capgemini-integrated-architecture-framework-iaf
-[^17]:  N. Hickman: A use case for decentralized identity at work.
-An investigation of potential digital solutions for supply chains in the Indian apparel sector to increase supply chain resilience and reduce worker vulnerability https://www.turing.ac.uk/sites/default/files/2021-11/a_use_case_for_decentralized_identity_at_work_v1.2_final_1.pdf  a paper created as part of The Alan Turing Institute’s Trustworthy Digital Infrastructure for Identity Systems project.
+[^17]:  Hickman, Nicky.
+(2021).
+A Use Case for Decentralized Identity at Work.
+An investigation of potential digital solutions for supply chains in the Indian apparel sector to increase supply chain resilience and reduce worker vulnerability https://www.researchgate.net/publication/362432444_A_Use_Case_for_Decentralized_Identity_at_Work  a paper created as part of The Alan Turing Institute’s Trustworthy Digital Infrastructure for Identity Systems project.
 [^18]: N. v.Doorn 2017  Analysis: Platform cooperativism and the problem of the outside https://culturedigitally.org/2017/02/platform-cooperativism-and-the-problem-of-the-outside/
 [^19]: Mehta, Dawande and Mookerjee, 2021, Can data cooperatives sustain themselves? https://blogs.lse.ac.uk/businessreview/2021/08/02/can-data-cooperatives-sustain-themselves/